apache/doris/docs/en/docs/lakehouse/fs_benchmark_tool.md

 `--fs_type` Required parameter

 &emsp;The type of file system on which the operation is required.
-Currently supported `hdfs`. `s3`.
+Currently supported `hdfs`,`s3`.

 `--operation` Required parameter